Agnogh/pirate-resort/README.md

 **2. Food menu**
 *First page* user will pay attention to the page after the initial opening of the website.
 It is a place where only food choices are displayed and nothing else to distract user from it.
-Names are unique, short and without description about ingredients, preparation, alergens or similar.
+Names are unique, short and without description about ingredients, preparation, allergens or similar.
 Clear and simple but enough to spark the imagination.

 *Food Menu*